More than 40 years of combined experience

 Contact An Auto Accident Lawyer

-If you’ve been in a car accident, you should let the personal injury lawyers at Smith Shanklin Sosa, LLC take on your case.
+If you’ve been in a car accident, you should let the personal injury lawyers at Smith Shanklin Sosa take on your case.
 When you contact our office, you will speak directly with the attorney who will handle your claim.
 We will help you find a doctor to evaluate your injuries, gather evidence and negotiate with the other party’s insurance provider.
 Our focus is on making sure that you get the help you need.
 In Louisiana, you only have one year from the date of the accident to file a lawsuit, so schedule a free consultation with one of our auto accident lawyers today by calling 225-424-6094 or contacting us online.